mirandadam/hsync/Specification.md

 1. **Wastes Bandwidth:** Operate synchronously (read-then-write) on mounted shares, resulting in inefficient "half-duplex" throughput.
 2. **Lacks Control:** Fail to strictly enforce bandwidth limits on kernel-buffered mounts, causing latency spikes for other users.
-3. **Stalls on Resume:** Require prohibitive "pre-scan" times to identify changed files before transferring data, making resumption slow and inefficient.
+3. **Blocks on Scan:** Require a full sequential scan before any transfer can begin.

 ### Environment